 Treatment options depend on the severity of the condition.
 In the early stages of the disease, treatment revolves around providing an adequate diet for the child, with more calories and protein.

-However, this will not compensate for the damage that has already been done to the growth and height potential of the victim.
-Carbohydrates, in the form of simple sugars and fats, are given first to cater for the catabolic needs.
-This is because the protein catabolism includes the urea cycle and this can overwhelm the already damaged liver.
+However, this will not compensate for the damage that has already been done to the growth and height potential of the child.
+Carbohydrates, in the form of simple sugars and fats, are given first to cater to the catabolic needs, and this is because the protein catabolism includes the urea cycle that can overwhelm the already damaged liver.

 So, proteins are given after other sources of energy have been provided.
-They serve only for the anabolic purpose.
+They only serve anabolic purposes.
 Vitamins and minerals are also essential to restore the nutritional status of the patient.

-Food must be introduced slowly and gradually to prevent issues arising from the administration of high calories after a long period of time.
+Food must be introduced slowly and gradually to prevent issues arising from the administration of high calories after a long time.